The Last of Us season 2: Post-production

 Timothy A. Good returned as lead editor and co-producer for the second season.

 Timothy A. Good returned as lead editor for the second season alongside Emily Mendez as editor, joined by Simon Smith, who edited the third and fifth episodes.
 Mazin previously worked with Smith on Chernobyl (2019).
 Good was named a co-producer, working on the sound mix early in post-production at Mazin's request.
 The editors watched the material as it arrived, which Good found overwhelming but necessary to find the best takes.
 Mendez was a fan of the games while Good had not played them; Mendez worked with Mazin to approach scenes from the perspective of fans, while Good approached from a general viewpoint.
 Good ensured scenes focused on Abby making decisions to allow audiences to understand her perspective despite her antagonistic actions.

 Eleven visual effects teams worked on the season for about a year, including Clear Angle Studios, Crafty Apes, DNEG, Important Looking Pirates, Rise FX, Storm Studios, and Wētā FX.
 Some teams started previsualization work by December 2023.
 The second episode used over 600 visual effects shots, almost 200 more than the previous season's fifth episode.
 Wētā worked on the infected, subway, and stalkers sequences in the second, fourth and fifth episodes, respectively, contributing 384 visual effects shots.
 DNEG reconstructed and aged Seattle for the season, creating 356 visual effects shots featuring more than 20 environments across 36 sequences.
 Much of its work was based on the game's concepts and designs.

-The team spent five days in Seattle to gather references and inspiration, working with Clear Angle to capture lidar footage and Seattle-based Motion State for drone footage, including of the aquarium, Great Wheel, and Space Needle, to help the city feel believable and organic.
+The team spent five days in Seattle to gather references and inspiration, working with Clear Angle to capture lidar footage and the Seattle-based Motion State for drone footage, including of the aquarium, Great Wheel, and Space Needle, to help the city feel believable and organic.
 Some first-season vegetation assets were reused alongside several additions to match the Pacific Northwest, with the lush nature reflecting the city's climate over time; the team used Houdini to add digital greenery with simultaneous wind simulations.
 Footage of real floods in the Pacific Northwest was used as reference when designing the city's coastal collapse; the team wanted the environment to tell its own story, with the history of destruction informed by the direction of the debris and its surroundings.
 The Pinnacle Theater, filmed on a backlot in Surrey, British Columbia, was based on Seattle's Paramount Theatre; Naughty Dog provided the in-game assets for reference.